5 Home Remedies to Help Treat Cold Sores

-Cold sores are an unpredictable and annoying ailment.
-Fortunately, they don’t pose a serious risk to your health, but no one wants to be seen with this type of wound on their lip.
+Cold sores are an unpredictable and annoying problem.
+Luckily, they don’t pose a serious risk to your health, but no one wants to be seen with this type of wound on their lip.
+If you ever get cold sores, you’ve probably found yourself wondering if there are any home remedies to help deal with them.
+But first, it’s worth learning a bit more.

-In addition to this, particularly at the beginning of an outbreak, they cause burning and pain that prevents you from eating or speaking comfortably.
+At the beginning of an outbreak especially, cold sores cause burning and pain that prevents you from eating or speaking comfortably.

-It doesn’t mean that you’re going to continually suffer from cold sores, however.
-You can even have the virus without ever showing any symptoms.
+But, for the record, that doesn’t mean that you’re going to have cold sores all the time.
+You can actually have this virus without ever showing any symptoms.

-Once they arise, though, you usually will have more than one over the course of your life.
-Triggers can include:
+Once the symptoms do show up, though, you usually will have more than outbreak over the course of your life.
+Triggers can include things like:

 - A weakened immune system